How Much Does Plaster Repair Cost in 2024?

 Sagging Ceiling Plaster

 Fixing a sagging plaster ceiling is the most expensive repair, costing an average of $100 per square foot, with a price range of $75 to $120.
-The higher the ceiling and the size of the sagging impact how much you'll pay to fix the issue.
+The higher the ceiling and the size of the sagging impact, the more money you'll pay to fix the issue.
 If your ceiling is so high that scaffolding is necessary, expect your price per square foot to be at the upper end of this range.
 Sagging ceiling plaster is a fairly common result of water damage but can also occur with age or as a result of a settling foundation.

 Cost of Plaster Repair by Location